marcus-k/Random-NWNs/README.md

 Random NWNs can be installed from PyPI for quick use or installed manually for development.

-## Latest
+## Production

-The latest version can be installed from PyPI:
+The latest version of randomnwn can be installed from PyPI:

 `pip install randomnwn`